clementnader/cbtc_configuration_checking/survey_verification/README.md

   The position of the columns is not relevant for the tool but the name of the columns is.

-If this file is not provided, the tool will automatically try to find the block limit names by mixing the two blocks of the limit (ex: JOI_AAA_MMM_BBB_NNN for joint between TC_AAA_MMM and TC_BBB_NNN).
+If this file is not provided, the tool will automatically try to find the block limit names by mixing the two blocks of the limit (e.g. JOI_AAA_MMM_BBB_NNN for joint between TC_AAA_MMM and TC_BBB_NNN).
 It will create various name patterns to try to adapt to the different projects.

 - <ins>**Survey file(s)**</ins>: They are Excel files (.xls, .xlsx or .xlsm) containing the surveyed information.
 As the template can differ, the user needs to specify to the tool: